npm package discovery and stats viewer.

 Decorators

 Clirio works with decorators.
-More about decorators
+You can read more about TypeScript decorators here.

 "Command" decorator

-The @Command() decorator specifies the command pattern
+The @Command() decorator specifies the command pattern.

 Parameters: